ingresso-group/slate/source/includes/_availability.md

 ## Commission

-Some partners wish to view the commission they will earn on each ticket up front, before the sale is made.
+Some partners wish to view the predicted commission they will earn on each ticket up front, before the sale is made.
 This could be to support agents that want to know what they will earn, or to support custom repricing.

 <aside class="notice">Ingresso has a pricing dashboard, so there is no need for you to develop your own repricing functionality.</aside>

-Availability will return the per ticket commission you will earn.
+Availability will return the predicted per ticket commission you will earn.
 If you subtract commission from the total ticket price (`sale_seatprice` + `sale_surcharge`) you have the net price of the ticket.